A Fifth of Our Native Plant Species Are in Danger

 The report’s interactive maps and state-specific data enable policy makers, federal and state agencies, and the land trusts to conserve the IPAs in each state, which will save rare species across multiple habitats.

 How does a plant survive in rock crevices scoured by frigid torrents?

-Because of these threats, our Conservation department, in collaboration with the U.S. Fish and Wildlife Service, New Hampshire Natural Heritage Bureau, and Vermont Natural Heritage Inventory, is attempting to remove invasive species, augment existing populations, and introduce plants on sites that appear to contain suitable habitat.
-Although the staff has successfully germinated and grown Jesup’s milk-vetch in cultivation, the initial attempts to augment existing populations with these propagated plants were only marginally successful.
-Over time, however, as staff members have refined their techniques, more of the transplanted seedlings are surviving, blooming, and setting seed.
-After a shaky start, one population seems to be rebounding, which probably is the result of the transplants surviving to spread new seeds at the site.
+Because of these threats, our Conservation staff, in collaboration with the US Fish and Wildlife Service, New Hampshire Natural Heritage Bureau, and Vermont Natural Heritage Inventory, is attempting to remove invasive species, augment existing populations, and introduce plants on sites that appear to contain suitable habitat.
+Initial attempts to augment existing populations with plants propagated in our nursery were only marginally successful.
+Over time, however, more of the transplanted seedlings are surviving, blooming, and setting seed.

 A Matter of Sunlight—but How Much?